saychelsea11/Data-Science-Certifications-And-Projects/README.md

 # Certifications/Specializations

-1. **Springboard Data Science Track**: Data science bootcamp covering 600+ hours of curriculum, assignments and projects.
+1. **Springboard Data Science Bootcamp**: Data science bootcamp covering 600+ hours of curriculum, assignments and projects.
 Contains 2 capstone projects involving practical business problems using real-world data.

 2. **IBM Data Science Professional Ceritificate**: Data science certification covering a broad range of topics and skills spanning 9 courses and a capstone project.
 Covers the entire data science workflow with special emphasis on each aspect such as business problem formulation, data cleaning, data exploration and modeling.